int128/kubelogin/docs/keycloak.md

 ## 5. Run kubectl

-Make sure you can access to the Kubernetes cluster.
+Make sure you can access the Kubernetes cluster.

 ```
 % kubectl get nodes